 The main product, Putnam Whiskey, is named for the Putnam Nail Factory, which first stood on the property.
 We sampled some and loved that warm-your-ribs-and-heart-feeling it gave us.
 Plus, who doesn’t want to drink with Rhonda Kallman?

-And, in a nod to Rhonda’s roots, the Boston Harbor Distillery makes three very unique and tasty spirits made from Samuel Adams beer.
+And, in a nod to Rhonda’s roots, the Boston Harbor Distillery makes three unique and tasty spirits made from Samuel Adams beer.
 Pretty cool coming full circle with Jim Koch- right?
-Of course it is, because that’s the sort of cool stuff Rhonda does!
+Of course, it is, because that’s the sort of cool stuff Rhonda does!

 The spirits are sold in liquor stores and are in 150 restaurants.
 But, you can also purchase them in the Boston Harbor Distillery’s retail store.

 So, we’ve established their booze is top notch.
 Now, let’s get to the event space – weddings, corporate events, whatever the occasion, this building is COOL.
 We’re even trying to dream up an event just to go back and invite all of our friends!